NusretSalli/dtu_mlops_project/reports/README.md

 >
 > Answer:

 As mentioned previously, Github Actions is used to implement continuous integration.
 We test multiple operating systems (OS) to make sure that the codebase is OS agnostic.
 All of the tests are also run with a specific python version, which in this case is python 3.12.
-Precommit is also being run, where white trailing spaces, yaml files, etc. are being checked.
+Pre-commit is also being run, where white trailing spaces, yaml files, etc. are being checked.
 Formatting is also being run using the ruff package, to make sure that all code is being formatted correctly before being integrated to the master branch.
 These are done by using the files in the .github/workflows folder (such as codecheck.yaml, tests.yaml and pre-commit.yaml).
-If we had more time triggers could have been utilized to automatically build the docker images when for instance code changes were made and make cml_data.yaml work for DVC.
+If we had more time triggers would have been utilized to automatically build the docker images when for instance code changes were made and make cml_data.yaml work for DVC.
 When the raw data has been changed, then the new data should be preprocessed and automatically pushed using DVC, but this was not working as mentioned earlier.
-As part of the cookiecutter template, dependabot have been added to automatically look for updates to our packages, which makes it to have the latest compatible versions of the packages.
+As part of the cookiecutter template, dependabot have been added to automatically look for updates to our packages, which ensures that it has the latest compatible version of the packages and ensures that no compatibility issues arise during the development process or testing.

 ## Running code and tracking experiments